draveness/DKNightVersion/README.md

 imageView.dk_imagePicker = DKImagePickerWithNames(@"normal", @"night");
 ```

-The first image is used for `NORMAL` theme the second is used for `NIGHT` theme, cuz themes order in
+The first argument passed into the function is used for `NORMAL` theme, and the second is used for `NIGHT` theme, the themes order is determined by the configuration in
-DKColorTable.txt file is NORMAL NIGHT.
+DKColorTable.txt file which is NORMAL and NIGHT.

 If your file like this: